Cappelletti (pasta): Marche and Umbria

-In Marche and Umbria the cappelletti are considered traditional typical pasta.
+In Marche and Umbria, cappelletti are considered a typical traditional pasta.
 While tortellini in some areas of Marche came only after the war, cappelletti have always been homemade throughout the region, especially in the northern area, linguistically and culturally closer to Romagna.
 In Marche recipes, the filling is based on stewed meats including the "smells" of celery, carrot and a little onion, passed through a meat grinder, to which raw eggs, grated aged cheese, nutmeg and grated lemon zest are sometimes added.
 Some annual celebrations, such as large Christmas lunches, include cappelletti in broth as a traditional first course.

 In Umbria, cappelletti in capon broth are also considered the typical dish on New Year's Day.
 Unlike Romagna, where the filling is made with cheeses, the Umbrian recipe also includes mixed meat: veal, turkey or chicken and pork loin.

 Dry cappelletti, with meat sauce or other sauce, are a recent creation.